dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 >
 > Author: 0x157

-In order to solve this challenge, I already downloaded the VM from the Hourglass challenge.
-This challenge is still related to the previous challenge, Hourglass.
-Still in the same directory as the previous two files, I opened the file `update.ps1`.
+To solve this challenge, I have already downloaded the VM from the Hourglass challenge.
+This challenge is still related to the previous challenge Hourglass challenge.
+Still in the same directory as the previous two files, I opened the `update.ps1` file.

 It looked like this: